lowjack98/frontend-nanodegree-mobile-portfolio/README.md

 #### Modifications made to increase scores
 1. Added Cache-control=public. (unable to add htaccess file for additional caching features using github.io)
-1. Removed link to Open Sans font, using browser defaults instead.
+2. Removed link to Open Sans font, using browser defaults instead.
-1. Added media="print" for `css/print.css`
+3. Added media="print" for `css/print.css`
-1. Inlined `style.css`
+4. Inlined `style.css`
-1. Added async to all external javascript files.
+5. Added async to all external javascript files.
-1. Minified css and js files.
+6. Minified css and js files.

 ### Optimization made on `views/js/main.js` for `pizza.html`

 1. Modified function determineDx.
 Changed querySelector to getElementById.
-1. Saved array of randomPizzaContainers in window.pizzasContainers right after they are all created.
+2. Saved array of randomPizzaContainers in window.pizzasContainers right after they are all created.
+* Also changed method from querySelector to getElementsByClassName
-1. Modified function changePizzaSizes.
+3. Modified function changePizzaSizes.
-1.1.
-Changed all pizza array references to window.pizzasContainers 1.1.
-Moved dx and newwidth calcs outside of loop.
+* Changed all pizza array references to window.pizzasContainers
+* Moved dx and newwidth calcs outside of loop.
-1. Modified function updatePositions
+4. Modified function updatePositions
-1.1.
-Moved position calcs outside of loop. there are only 5 possible values, so i put them in an array and just loop through the array as needed for the calculation inside the for loop.
+* Moved position calcs outside of loop. there are only 5 possible values, so i put them in an array and just loop through the array as needed for the calculation inside the for loop.
-1.1.
-Changed all pizza array references to movingPizzas
+* Changed all pizza array references to movingPizzas
-1. Modified DOMContentLoaded event listener:
+5. Modified DOMContentLoaded event listener:
-1.1.
-Dropped number of movers from 200 to 60
+* Dropped number of movers from 200 to 60
-1.1.
-Changed querySelector to getElementById
+* Changed querySelector to getElementById
-1.1.
-Saved array of movingPizzas in window.movingPizzas right after they are all created.
+* Saved array of movingPizzas in window.movingPizzas right after they are all created.
-1. Added requestAnimationFrame to scroll event listener per a recommendation from the discussion forum.
+6. Added requestAnimationFrame to throttle scroll event listener per a recommendation from the discussion forum.